deeptechstudios/embed-pencilblue/README.md

 Simply clone this repository into your plugins/ directory, then go into your PencilBlue installation's admin settings and install the plugin.

-You can then paste a link to a set on Mixcloud, and it will be rendered using the embed code.
+Then, in your site's media library, create a new item and link to a Mixcloud set, and it will be rendered using the embed code.